October 26, 2016 by Sarojini Seupersad

 (Interestingly enough, the letters between Hemingway and Mizener in which Hemingway describes F. Scott Fitzgerald were auctioned at Sotheby’s in 1972 at Mizener’s request.
 You can see the archived October 25, 1972 NY Times article describing the letters and the sale in the link below.
 You can read the full text and also see an archived photo of the pages via the NY TimesMachine.
 It’s chock full of 1972 movie advertisements, including one for Alan Arkin, Woody Allen and Super Fly.
 It’s probably paywalled, but it’s a really fun window into the past and very worth your time.

 At the time Hemingway wrote A Moveable Feast, it certainly sounds like he hated Fitgerald.
-But honestly, who knows, we haven’t figured out the science to read minds yet, and it’s probably harder to read a dead person’s mind.
+But honestly, who knows, there’s no way for us to know.
 For some added confusion, also from A Moveable Feast, is this beautiful, sensitive lone paragraph (an epitaph?) which opens the chapter on F. Scott Fitzgerald:

 His talent was as natural as the pattern that was made by the dust on a butterfly’s wings.
 At one time he understood it no more than the butterfly did and he did not know when it was brushed or marred.
 Later he became conscious of his damaged wings and of their construction and he learned to think and could not fly any more because of the love of flight was gone and he could only remember when it had been effortless.

 Was he sorry?
-Did he hate Fitgerald for wasting his talents?
+Did he hate Fitzgerald for wasting his talents?
 And did it torture him, so many years later?
-Was this his version of “Candle in the Wind?”
-What exactly is going on here, I have no idea.
 As it often goes, when you look back on your life, things are misremembered, things are misunderstood, glasses the color of rose are often the lens by which we view the past.
-Hemingway started writing this memoir in 1957, 30 years after his time in gay Paris, and A Moveable Feast was not complete when he commited suicide in July of 1961.
-What he wrote seems to be a last ditch effort to get back at old nemises for insulting his genuis or because they were awful, to pay homage to people and above all, to try to be kind, all the while forgetting the part he played in his own history.
-That doesn’t make it less enjoyable or less fascinating to read or true or false.
+Hemingway started writing this memoir in 1957, 30 years after his time in Paris, and A Moveable Feast was not complete when he committed suicide in July of 1961.
+What he wrote seems to be a last ditch effort to get back at old nemeses for insulting his genius or because they were awful, to pay homage to people and above all, to try to be kind, all the while forgetting the part he played in his own history.
+That doesn’t make it less enjoyable or less fascinating to read.
 People flock to this book and it is still popular 50 years later because of America’s love for everything Hemingway and Paris, because of its timeless writing, Hemingway’s sensitivity and also, let’s be honest, the gossip is delightful.
 But like most books we read, it’s hard to trust the narrator.
-But in this case, that doesn’t bother us one bit.
+In this case, however, that doesn’t bother us one bit.